 The functions can be found in the mapping panel under one of its tabs:

 Some items can contain multiple values of various types.
-These items are of the type, Collection and can be distinguished by a small black rectangle displayed to the right of the item's label and its automatically expanded list of sub-items:
+These items are of the type called, Collection and can be distinguished by a small black rectangle displayed to the right of the item's label and its automatically expanded list of sub-items:

 Some items can contain multiple elements of the same type.
 These items are of the type, Array and can be distinguished by square brackets at the end of the item's label.
 Click the small black rectangle to the right of the item's label to reveal the element's items: